-When the MRG field is set to 1, the BlockAck is sent in response to a BlockAckReq with an MRG group address in the RA field.
+When the MRG field is set to 1, the BlockAck is sent in response to a BlockAckReq that contains an MRG BAR(#605)(#94) field.
 The BlockAck includes the MRG Group Address field when the MRG field is set to 1, and omits the field otherwise.

 Insert the following text at the end of 7.2.1.8.1:

-The MRG Group Address field is set to the RA field of the BlockAckReq frame that the BlockAck frame is sent in response to.
+The MRG Group Address field is set to the value from the Group Address subfield of the MRG BAR field in the(#605) BlockAckReq frame that the BlockAck frame is sent in response to.

-7.2.1.8.4 Multi-TID BlockAck variant

-Change the first paragraph of 7.2.1.8.4 as follows:

-The TID_INFO subfield of the BA Control field of the Multi-TID BlockAck frame contains the number of TIDs, less 1 (#700), for which information is reported in the BA Information field.
-For example, a value of 2 in the TID_INFO field means that information for 3 TIDs is present.
-If the RA of a Multi-TID BlockAck frame is a group address, then the TID_INFO field is 0(#700), and only one TID is present.
+(#816)

 7.2.2 Data frames